jeff-breece/jeff-breece.github.io/_posts/2024-11-18-metadata-driven-architecture-microsoft-powerapps.markdown

    - **Data Loading**: Loading large sets of rules can impact performance.
 Optimize by loading only what's necessary.
    - **Caching Strategies**: Implement caching where appropriate to improve responsiveness.
+   - **Scope**: If not cross screen(s) in Power Apps, prefer context variables over globals to reduce memory consumption.

 3. **Security**: